muratk3n/thirdwave/en/README.md

 chatroom changes nothing.
 If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
 Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", etc it's a mess.
-This shit aint ready.
+TW aint ready.
 At least not in the way it is perceived / applied today.

 ---